Spiritual, Moral, Social, Cultural

 We hold a Cultural Day every year in order to celebrate the varied culture and diversity of the school.
 Children come dressed in their National Dress and parents are invited to visit the classes to explain some of their traditions and heritage.
 Stories, music, food and artefacts are shared as a way of celebrating our rich diversity.

-Each term is packed full of concerts and shows that allow pupils to development their cultural education and express their different cultural influences
+Each term is packed full of concerts, assemblies and performances that allow pupils to develop their cultural education and express their different cultural influences

 Our displays are rich and varied and reflect the heritage, experience and learning in class about different cultures.

-Modern Foreign Languages are embedded throughout the school with all pupils receiving lessons in French.
+Modern Foreign Languages are embedded throughout the school with all pupils in KS2 receiving a weekly lesson in French.

 Take One Picture is our whole school initiative in partnership with the National Gallery.
 Pupils throughout the school have been taking part in a wide range of creative activities based on a chosen piece of art and the corridors and hall are filled with galleries and examples of art pieces created in the different year groups.